-- 9.1.1.
-The possession of remote-controlled aircraft or drones is strictly prohibited. - 9.1.2.
+9.1.1.
+The possession of remote-controlled aircraft or drones is strictly prohibited.

+9.1.2.
 The possession of fireworks is strictly prohibited.
-Nothing shall leave the ground. - 9.1.3.
-The use or possession of metal detectors is strictly prohibited. - 9.1.4.
-Digging and/or all forms of ground disturbance are strictly prohibited. - 9.1.5.
-Horses are prohibited, unless authorized by the Installation Commander or designee. - 9.1.6.
-Spotlighting is prohibited, unless authorized by the Installation Commander or designee. - 9.1.7.
+Nothing shall leave the ground.

+9.1.3.
+The use or possession of metal detectors is strictly prohibited.

+9.1.4.
+Digging and/or all forms of ground disturbance are strictly prohibited.

+9.1.5.
+Horses are prohibited, unless authorized by the Installation Commander or designee.

+9.1.6.
+Spotlighting is prohibited, unless authorized by the Installation Commander or designee.

+9.1.7.
 Consumption of alcohol will be limited to campgrounds only.
-State laws regarding transportation and consumption of alcohol apply. - 9.1.9.
+State laws regarding transportation and consumption of alcohol apply.

+9.1.8.
 No ordnance or any other military material shall be tampered with, handled, or removed from the installation.
-Areas where suspected unexploded ordnance (UXO) is found must be vacated immediately, and the location reported to Outdoor Recreation Program personnel. - 9.1.10.
+Areas where suspected unexploded ordnance (UXO) is found must be vacated immediately, and the location reported to Outdoor Recreation Program personnel.

+9.1.9.
 No one shall tamper with or remove any equipment, supplies or materials not placed by the individual or without written permission of the owner of the equipment.

-- 9.1.11.
+9.1.10.
 Only dead and downed wood may be cut and collected as firewood and used only at Avon Park Air Force Range.
-Firewood brought onto the installation shall be burned or removed from the property upon departure. - 9.1.12.
-Gates found in a condition other than that of which the gate was left by staff may subsequently be locked without notice. - 9.1.13.
-Hunting, fishing, and outdoor recreation is prohibited on any portion of the installation posted as closed to those activities. - 9.1.14.
-People, dogs, vehicles, and other recreational equipment are prohibited in areas posted as "Closed to Public Access" by U.S. Air Force administrative action. - 9.1.15.
-All fires are prohibited, except as stated in section 9.2.1.1. - 9.1.16.
-Unethical behavior will result in the loss of recreational privileges. - 9.1.17.
+Firewood brought onto the installation shall be burned or removed from the property upon departure.

+9.1.11.
+Gates found in a condition other than that of which the gate was left by staff may subsequently be locked without notice.

+9.1.12.
+Hunting, fishing, and outdoor recreation are prohibited on any portion of the installation posted as closed to those activities.

+9.1.13.
+People, dogs, vehicles, and other recreational equipment are prohibited in areas posted as "Closed to Public Access" by U.S. Air Force administrative action.

+9.1.14.
+All fires are prohibited, except as stated in section 9.2.1.1.

+9.1.15.
+Unethical behavior will result in the loss of recreational privileges.

+9.1.16.
 Permit Holders shall be barred from the installation for posting, publishing, or distributing any information or photos deemed sensitive to the military mission to any websites, forums, or social media platforms.
-This includes, but is not limited to, information regarding military training operations, photos of military activities, personnel, or equipment and/or names of individuals involved in military training operations. - 9.1.18.
+This includes, but is not limited to, information regarding military training operations, photos of military activities, personnel, or equipment and/or names of individuals involved in military training operations.

+9.1.17.
 Killing or attempting to kill or wound endangered or threatened species, or species of special concern, is prohibited.
 Capturing, harming, harassing, or possessing, any protected species or their nests, eggs, or parts thereof, is prohibited.
-Current listings of these species can be obtained at the Outdoor Recreation Office. - 9.1.19.
+Current listings of these species can be obtained at the Outdoor Recreation Office.

+9.1.18.
 Taking or possessing any snakes, including venomous snakes, is prohibited.